shrisg17/Machine-Learning/README (1).md

 # Music Genre Predictor

-This is a code to predict a the type of Music Genre a person is interested considering the inputs such as 'age' and 'gender'.
+This is a code to predict the type of Music Genre a person is interested considering the inputs such as 'age' and 'gender'.

 ## Overview :